-Long Lasting Concrete Repair
+Long Lasting Concrete Patch

-The trick to a long lasting concrete repair lies in bonding the new material to the old material.
+The trick to a long-lasting concrete repair lies in bonding the new material to the old material.
 Many people think that the new patching material will magically stick to the old concrete.

 The Magic Crystals